 Remind yourself to implement the ideal face resting position, which is teeth loosely apart with the tongue resting on the roof of mouth and lightly touching the 2 front teeth.
 With your tongue touching the 2 front teeth, this naturally prevents the jaw from clenching.

 Avoid things like holding the phone between your head and neck, chewing gum and leaning on your chin.
 All of the above inevitably clench the jaw, contract the neck and cause tightness throughout the neck and jaw area.

-Magnesium works in conjunction with calcium and is a vital nutrient in reducing calcium induced contraction and tension throughout the body.
-A function of calcium works to contracts cells and magnesium then works to push excess calcium out of the cells so muscles can then relax.
+Magnesium works synergistically with calcium and is a vital nutrient in reducing calcium induced contraction and tension throughout the body.
+A function of calcium works to contract cells and magnesium then works to push excess calcium out of the cells so muscles can then relax.

 However, when there is a lack of magnesium, calcium remains in the cells and muscles remain tight and tense.
 The relaxing and decompressing attributes of magnesium assist in stress management and reducing tension headaches, jaw tension, anxiety, constipation, charlie horses and restless legs syndrome.